BlocProtocol/BLOC-wiki/docs/guides/wallets/Using-checkpoints.md

 ```

 - If you see output like the above, something else has got the database open already.
-- Make sure you have closed down any other TurtleCoind's, GUI wallets, and walletd.
+- Make sure you have closed down any other BLOCd's, GUI wallets, and walletd.
 - Use a task manager to help you find any which might be running in the background, then try again.